chelsea6502/BeebEater/README.md

 # BeebEater
 BeebEater is a port of BBC BASIC for the 6502.
 It’s fully compatible with the 6502 build from Ben Eater.

+This project came about due to a lack of a definitive BASIC interpreter for newcomers to 6502 homebrew computing.

+BBC BASIC is the BASIC interpreter found in the [BBC Micro Computer](https://en.wikipedia.org/wiki/BBC_Micro) from the 80s.
+It's considered by many to be the best BASIC interpreter ever made for the 6502!

+**BeebEater is designed for beginners.
+My goal for BeebEater is for it to be the standard recommendation for beginners who ask "What OS should I install on my 6502?"**

+BeebEater features:
+ * **Small code base** - Less than 500 lines of assembly!
+ * **Highly annotated** - Line by line comments to help you understand what's happening as much as possible!
+ * **Extensible** - Designed to be easy for you to extend with your own features or custom configurations!

+BBC BASIC features:
+ * **Modern programming concepts** BBC BASIC uses modern programming concepts such as `IF`, `WHILE`, `FOR` and even functions with `DEF PROC`!
+ * **Built-in Assembler** - Supports executing assembly code. **That's right, you can program your 6502 USING your 6502!**
+ * **Fast!** - BBC BASIC is famous for being one of the best perfoming BASIC interpreters for the 6502!
+ * **Native video and sound commands** - While these aren't implemented by default, you have these at your disposal!
+No need to write custom BASIC commands!

+# Features

+## What works
+ * **Output** from the ACIA to the serial terminal.
+ * **Input** from the serial terminal to the ACIA.
+ * BBC BASIC error handling.
+ * **Backspace/Delete** on current input.
+ * **Escape key** when inputting a command
+ * **The standard boot message** for the BBC Micro (hard-coded for now).
+ * (CoolTerm Only) **Clear the serial terminal screen** using `CLS`.

+## What doesn't work
+ * **'Star commands' such as `*EDIT` and `*RUN`.** These are BBC Micro-specific commands, and aren't handled inside BASIC.
+ * **Commands that require graphics, such as `PLOT`.** Serial terminals do not support anything beyond ASCII characters.
+ * **Commands that require sound, such as `SOUND`.** Sound requires a sound chip, which hasn't been covered yet by Ben Eater.
+ * **Escape key while BASIC is outputting.** If you get stuck in a loop, you'll have to hardware reset.

 # Requirements
 ## Hardware
 BeebEater assumes you have the [standard Ben Eater 6502 build](https://eater.net/6502), with the standard memory mapping: